Doneraile conspiracy: The Trial-Part 2

 It is a wet, warm night, dark as Erebus; and the twain, steed and rider, knew nothing of the road.
 All they knew was that they should follow for some time the course of the river which they could hear murmuring on the left as it tore over stones and pebbles on its mad rush to the sea.
 They were soon splashed with mud from head to heel, and the soft, warm rain had penetrated under and through the light garments the rider wore, that his weight might lie easy on the gallant animal, on whose endurance and swiftness so many lives were now depending.
 But neither animal nor rider felt aught but the stimulus of some mighty force that summoned all their energies, and would make their success a triumph beyond description, and their failure-well, as the thought of its possibility flashed across the young man’s mind, a great lump came into his throat, and he had to gulp down his emotion.

 O'Connell agreed to defend the prisoners after hearing Burke, who rested and refreshed his horse.
-He used the same animal, and reached Cork on Monday morning.
+He used the same animal and reached Cork on Monday morning.
 The round journey of 180 miles had taken 38 hours.

 O'Connell set out for Cork that day on a coach with two horses.
 The roads were very bad, and he travelled the greater portion of the night.
 He used a light country gig, which he drove himself.
-He had slept at Macroom for three or four hours, and started off in the morning Morning for Cork, which he did not reach until about ten o'clock.
-And by three changes of horses he arrived in Cork just as the court was resuming.
+He had slept at Macroom for three or four hours and set off in the morning for Cork, which he did not reach until about ten o'clock.
+And by three changes of horses, he arrived in Cork just as the court was resuming.

 Baron Pennefather refused to adjourn the case until O’Connell’s arrival.

-The jury deliberated for over 40 hours and the men were acquitted.
+The jury deliberated for over 40 hours, and the men were acquitted.
 The length, compared to the first trial, led the deliberation to be called "The Forty Hour Jury".
 Eventually, Timothy Barrett was acquitted.
 One Catholic jury member, Mr. Edward Morrogh, of Glanmire, was the chief obstacle on agreeing about the other three - Connors, Wallace, and Lynch.
-By Tuesday evening, the jury was discharged without reaching a verdict, and it was agreed that the re-trial of the three men be postponed until the Spring of 1830.
+By Tuesday evening, the jury was discharged without reaching a verdict, and it was agreed that the re-trial of the three men would be postponed until the Spring of 1830.

-On the morning of Thursday 29 October two more prisoners were put forward for trial.
+On the morning of Thursday 29 October, two more prisoners were put forward for trial.
 They were John Burke and John Shine.
 Shine's brother, William, had been condemned to death at the first trial, while Burke's brother William had ridden to Derrynane.
 This jury brought in a verdict of not guilty.